-To this end, it is worth noting that charities and foundations have historically been used as a vehicle to ease the tax burden on wealthy individuals.
-Philanthropy is also commonly used as a method of shaping public sentiment towards wealthy individuals.
-Perhaps the ‘philanthropic’ endeavours of John D. Rockefeller, John Pierpont Morgan and Andrew Carnegie had more to do with money and positive PR than they did with medicine.
+To this end, it is worth noting that charities and foundations have historically been used as a vehicle to reduce the tax burden of wealthy individuals.
+Perhaps the ‘philanthropic’ endeavours of John D. Rockefeller, J.P Morgan and Andrew Carnegie had more to do with money than medical education.

 With money being a major force in creating the medical global reset, these philanthropists amassed mind boggling wealth;

-For all the good that philanthropy does, it is important to be mindful of how it is used to shift public sentiment.
-Oftentimes, philanthropy will be used to shift the public’s eye away from the disparity between the rich and the poor.
-When society feels the wealthy are giving back to the poor, they will often overlook their true agenda.
+For all the good that philanthropy does, it is also important to be mindful of how it is used to shift the public’s eye away from the disparity between the mega rich and the poor.
+When society feels the wealthy are giving back to the poor, public sentiment will often overlook their true agenda.

 Alas, nutrition, environmental medicine and lifestyle management had to take a back seat for the next 110 odd years.
 Doctors, and all health/medical professionals for that matter, became specialists in crisis care management - which is appreciably beneficial in many circumstances (such as a pandemic).
 However, it often fails people with respect to their health and wellbeing.
 The Biomedical Model of Disease works well when it comes to acute pain, sickness or injury, but it is not well set up to foster health (as defined by homeostasis).
 The great paradox of the Biomedical Model of Disease is that chronic disease, often encompassing multiple diseases, is likely to be more common under this model than the holistic Health Model.
 This is the downside to Flexner’s work.